gaurish/gaurish.github.io/_posts/2011-08-18-measuring-tweets-likes-google-analytics.markdown

 ## Basics

-Facebook & twitter does not want to share their data with Google but it seems google has figured out a way.  basically,  __trackSocial_ i sJavaScript based integration & Its not that complex. what we gotta do is to bind callback functions to javascript events. these events could facebook like/unlike, facebook send & twitter tweet.
+Facebook & twitter does not want to share their data with Google but it seems google has figured out a way.  basically,  `trackSocial` is JavaScript based integration. what we gotta do is to bind callback functions to javascript events. these events could facebook like/unlike, facebook send & twitter tweet.
 These callback function would be then invoked whenever user generated an social media related event. using this function callback GA script knows that action of tweeting,liking has taken place & GA sent sents the tracking beacon.

 ## What you need